-- (h) The shares of Common Stock in The Donald A. Foss Irrevocable Trust Dated August 14, 2022 are subject to a shareholder agreement, entered into by our late founder, Donald Foss, on January 3, 2017, which agreement became applicable to the trustees of the trust upon Mr. Foss's death on August 14, 2022.
-Under the terms of the shareholder agreement, until the final adjournment of the tenth annual meeting of shareholders held by the Company after the date of the shareholder agreement, the shares in the trust are to be voted in accordance with the recommendation of the Board with respect to election and removal of directors, certain routine matters and any other proposal to be submitted to the Company's shareholders with respect to any extraordinary transaction providing for the acquisition of all of the outstanding Common Stock. - (i) Based on a Schedule 13G filed with the SEC on September 26, 2022 by Mr. Neary (the "Neary 13G") as a trustee of the Donald A. Foss Irrevocable Trust Dated August 14, 2022.
-The Neary 13G reports that Mr. Neary has shared power to vote or direct the vote and shared power to dispose or direct the disposition of 1,452,797 shares.
+- (h) The shares of Common Stock in the Marital Trust U/A Donald A. Foss Trust January 16, 1981 are subject to a shareholder agreement, entered into by our late founder, Donald Foss, on January 3, 2017.
+Under the terms of that agreement, which continue to be applicable to the trustees of the trust following Mr. Foss's death on August 14, 2022, until the final adjournment of the tenth annual meeting of shareholders held by the Company after January 3, 2017, the shares in the trust are to be voted in accordance with the recommendation of the Board with respect to election and removal of directors, certain routine matters, and any other proposal to be submitted to the Company's shareholders with respect to any extraordinary transaction providing for the acquisition of all of the outstanding Common Stock. - (i) Based on a Schedule 13G filed with the SEC on September 21, 2023 by Mr. Neary (the "Neary Schedule 13G") as a trustee of the Marital Trust U/A Donald A. Foss Trust January 16, 1981.
+The Neary Schedule 13G reports that Mr. Neary has shared power to vote or direct the vote and shared power to dispose or direct the disposition of these shares.
 These shares are also disclosed as beneficially owned by Mr. Apple, as described in (g) above.

-Based on the Neary 13G, Mr. Neary's address is 101 W 14 Mile Road, Madison Heights, MI 48071.
+Based on the Neary Schedule 13G, Mr. Neary's address is 101 W 14 Mile Road, Madison Heights, MI 48071.

-(j) Based on a Schedule 13G, as amended (most recently by an amendment filed with the SEC on February 14, 2023), of Ruane, Cunniff & Goldfarb L.P. (the "Ruane 13G").
-The Ruane 13G reports that Ruane, Cunniff & Goldfarb L.P., has sole power to vote or direct the vote and to dispose or direct the disposition of 798,731 shares.
-Based on the Ruane 13G, the address of Ruane, Cunniff & Goldfarb L.P. is 9 West 57th Street, Suite 5000, New York, New York 10019-2701.
+(j) Based on a Schedule 13G, as amended (most recently by an amendment filed with the SEC on February 14, 2024), of Ruane, Cunniff & Goldfarb L.P. (the "Ruane Schedule 13G").
+The Ruane Schedule 13G reports that Ruane, Cunniff & Goldfarb L.P., has sole power to vote or direct the vote of 745,947 shares and to dispose or direct the disposition of 747,356 shares.
+Based on the Ruane Schedule 13G, the address of Ruane, Cunniff & Goldfarb L.P. is 45 Rockefeller Plaza, 34th floor, New York, NY 10111.